rockwood/grunt-templater/README.md

     grunt template:dev

-`src`, `dest`, and `variables` are required.
 Engine specific options can also be passed through the `variables` option.
 In the case of Jade, `pretty: true` adds pretty-indentation whitespace to its output.